redux-saga/redux-saga/docs/advanced/Channels.md

 ```

 The first thing is to create the action channel.
 We use `yield actionChannel(pattern)` where pattern is interpreted using
 the same rules we mentioned previously with `take(pattern)`.
-The difference between the 2 forms is that **`actionChannel` can
+The difference between the 2 forms is that `actionChannel` **can
-buffer incoming messages if the Saga if not yet ready to take them (e.g. blocked on an API call)**.
+buffer incoming messages** if the Saga if not yet ready to take them (e.g. blocked on an API call).

 Next thing is the `yield take(requestChan)`.
 Besides usage with a `pattern` to take specific actions from the Redux Store, `take`
 can also be used with channels (above we created a channel object from specific Redux actions).
 The `take` will block the Saga until
-a message is disponible on the channel.
+a message is available on the channel.
 The take may also resume immediately if there is a message stored in the underlying buffer.

 The important thing to note is how we're using a blocking `call`.
 The Saga will remain blocked until `call(handleRequest)` returns.
 But
 meanwhile, if other `REQUEST` actions are dispatched while the Saga is still blocked, they will queued internally by `requestChan`.
 When